-- Attention - Those that self-harm aren't necessarily attention seekers, in the sense that not all self-harm is a desire to be noticed, but self-harm may be a cry for help, as well as a way of knowing something about yourself that if others knew would cause more attention to be placed on you.
+- Attention Those that self-harm aren't necessarily attention seekers, in the sense that not all self-harm is a desire to be noticed.
+Self-harm may be a cry for help, as well as a way of knowing something about yourself that if others knew would cause more attention to be placed on you.

 Why Self-Harm is Dangerous

 It should be obvious why self-harm is a dangerous problem.
-On a strictly physical level, self-harm causes pain, puts you at risk for infection, can lead to irreparable scarring, and possible long term damage to your health.
+On a strictly physical level, self-harm causes pain, puts you at risk of infection, can lead to irreparable scarring, and possible long term damage to your health.
 Harm is called harm for a reason, and it's dangerous.
-Many people put themselves at risk for serious illness and long term disability with the ways they harm themselves, even if they take precautions or only use small cuts.
+Many people put themselves at risk of serious illness and long term disability with long term self harm.

-In addition, many find they get less and less relief the more they self-harm, causing them to need to take it further and further until they are hurting themselves even more.
+In addition, many find they get less relief the more they self-harm, causing them to need to take it further until they are hurting themselves even more.
 This can spiral out of control and lead to serious danger and possibly even death.

 But these are not the only reasons that self-harm is dangerous.
 Self-harm is also dangerous because it doesn't actually do what it appears to provide, or there are very easy and effective alternatives: